On a cultural level, the quality of the produce ultimately begins and ends with the people involved in its processing.

 - Creating a system of assigning accountability

 A key component of any contaminant detection program is the right equipment and solutions.
 An effective system might include X-ray technology, metal detection, optical sorting, magnets, and separation systems.
-Imperatively, contaminant detection must go beyond simple end-of-line inspection.
+Imperatively, contaminant detection must go beyond simple end-of-line inspection with the human eye.
 Food processors must leverage foreign material detection solutions throughout the supply chain in order to achieve the goal of zero foreign material contamination in consumer, retail and restaurant products.

 Growing your business by targeting zero foreign material contamination